baby scan and gender disappointment,

 And one day, you look back, and realise the story unfolded exactly as it needed to.

-first time mum, first pregnancy, new mum, first time pregnant, mum to be, expecting a baby, what to expect when you are expecting
+pregnancy tips, pregnant tips, first pregnancy, mum to be, what to expect when you're expecting

 FAQs About Gender Disappointment